The Gippslander: Post-electrification

 On 20 August 1993, the final Gippslander service ran to Bairnsdale, with road coaches replacing trains beyond Sale.
 The following passenger train was impounded by the local community at Bairnsdale and not released until a few days after.
 After that, the Gippslander only operated to and from Sale.
 On 2 May 2004, services were restored to Bairnsdale, including the Gippslander.

 Modern era

 The Gippslander name continued in use for V/Line intercity services on the line, but no special facilities were provided beyond the standard buffet module.
-From 26 August 2018 most of the Bairnsdale passenger trains, including morning outbound and afternoon inbound trips, were replaced with standard VLocity sets; this marked removal of the buffet facilities previously available on the train.
-The name did not appear on the 1 December 2019 public timetable, though it may have been removed earlier.
+From 26 August 2018, most Bairnsdale passenger trains, including morning outbound and afternoon inbound trips, were replaced by standard VLocity sets, which lacked the buffet facilities previously available.
+The name did not appear on the 1 December 2019 public timetable, although it may have been discontinued earlier.